drtonyr/carbonTaxBackstop/docs/README.md

 ## Motivation

+A [Carbon Tax](https://en.wikipedia.org/wiki/Carbon_tax) offers a means to rectify that fossil fuel costs do not account for cleaning up the resulting emissions.
+This is unsustainable and necessitates change before much more damnage is done.

 Broadly speaking, the spectrum of climate change policy ranges between:

 * Aspirational:  These polices will have a clear target but are not backed up by a detailed implementation.
 They carry an execution risk because they may not be practical and aspirations may change.